New York to Florida Car Shipping

 Shipping a Car from New York to Florida

-The New York to Florida corridor is the single busiest auto transport lane in the United States.
-Covering roughly 1,200–1,400 miles depending on your exact pickup and delivery cities, this route runs heavier than any other state-to-state corridor in the country — driven primarily by the seasonal snowbird migration and year-round relocation between two of the largest population states.
+The New York to Florida corridor is one of the most active East Coast auto transport routes we run.
+Covering roughly 1,200–1,400 miles depending on your exact pickup and delivery cities, this lane carries heavy year-round volume — driven primarily by the seasonal snowbird migration and ongoing relocation between two of the largest population states.

-At Navi Auto Transport, we run this lane every single day, connecting New York City, Long Island, Buffalo, Rochester, and Albany with Miami, Tampa, Orlando, Jacksonville, and Fort Lauderdale.
+At Navi Auto Transport, we run this lane daily, connecting New York City, Long Island, Buffalo, Rochester, and Albany with Miami, Tampa, Orlando, Jacksonville, and Fort Lauderdale.
 Carriers run I-95 south through New Jersey, Delaware, Maryland, Virginia, and the Carolinas before entering Florida.
-Because of the lane's high volume, you'll typically pay less per mile here than on any other long-distance route in the U.S. We handle the entire move door-to-door with no upfront payment and full insurance from pickup to delivery.
+Because of the lane's high volume, you'll typically pay less per mile here than on most long-distance routes in the U.S., especially during summer off-season.
+We handle the entire move door-to-door with no upfront payment and full insurance from pickup to delivery.
 Also see our Florida to New York route guide.

 ⚠ Peak Season Notice